 Python elif Statement

-The Python elif Statement is also called the Else If, and elseif is very useful when we have to check several conditions.
+The Python elif Statement is also called the Else If, and elseif is very useful when checking several conditions.
 Apart from this Python elif, we can also use the Nested If to achieve the same.
 However, as the number of conditions increases, the Nested If else complexity will also increase.
 Let us see the syntax of the same.

 The syntax of Python elif or else if statement is